See that guy walking down the street? A stranger. Never heard of you or your product. Doesn’t care.

-To fulfil the promise of these 6 words is hard work that includes flawless user experience on your website, clear navigation, internal links, and many quality posts and email newsletters.
+To fulfill the promise of these 6 words is hard work that includes flawless user experience on your website, clear navigation, internal links, and many quality posts and email newsletters.

 Enough to get your head spinning, huh.

-That pyramid you need your potential customers to climb – this what should happen from their side, this is what they need to make it to the top.
+That pyramid you need your potential customers to climb – this is what what your customers expect from you before they give you their money.

-But what does it mean for you as a business and website owner?
-How can you help them reach their faster?
+But what does it mean for you as a new business and website owner?
+How can you help them reach the top of that pyramid faster?

 4-step process to get people to buy your product

 Step 1.
 Drive traffic to your website